-This article is designed to help you decide whether an outsourced compliance provider is right for you, by breaking down SEC guidance on CCO best practices, noting where outsourced CCOs struggle, and offering advice on how to effectively use outside compliance providers, which the SEC acknowledges have their place in an effective compliance program.
-We conclude that the best structure for implementation may be to pair an in-house CCO with an experienced external compliance provider.
+The SEC has acknowledged that outsourced compliance providers have their place in effective compliance programs, however, they seem to repudiate the complete outsourcing of the CCO role.
+This article will break down the SEC’s disdain for an outsourced CCO, where outsourced CCOs struggle, and how to effectively use outside compliance providers, which have their place in an effective compliance program.
+We conclude that the best structure to implement may be pairing an in-house CCO with an experienced external compliance provider.

 CCOs should have the knowledge and authority to do their jobs effectively

 The SEC’s expectation is that an adviser’s CCO should be competent and knowledgeable regarding the Advisers Act and should be empowered with full responsibility and the authority to develop, implement, and enforce appropriate policies and procedures for their organization.
 The Director stated that a “CCO should have a position of sufficient seniority and authority within the organization to compel others to adhere to the compliance policies and procedures.”